You may know that it’s important for pregnant women to increase their protein intake while expecting (more on this later).

 Health experts advise that pregnant women eat around 300 extra calories per day while they’re expecting.

-And these extra calories are a great way to get more protein into your diet, especially because protein has multiple benefits for pregnant women, including:
+And these extra calories are a great way to get more protein into your diet, especially because this nutrient has multiple benefits for pregnant women, including:

 - Promotes the growth of new body tissue.